Arrow-Debreu Meets Kyle: Price Discovery Across Derivatives: General Model

 where

 This is Theorem 1 of \cite{kyle1985continuous}.

-In this single asset setting, the {\em price impact} is the slope $\lambda$ of the market maker's inverse supply function $P(Q) = v_0 + \lambda Q$ specified by \eqref{eqn: static Kyle solution pre} and \eqref{eqn: static Kyle solution}.
-Price impact is proportional to the (noise-adjusted) variation $\frac{\sigma_v}{\sigma_{\varepsilon}}$ of the insider's signal.
-Higher variation of the signal implies higher variation of the informed demand across signals, which makes order flow more informative for the market maker and leads to higher price impact and less informed demand.
-In other words, the price impact and informed demand are determined by the information intensity of the insider's signal.
-This intuition will generalize to the many-asset setting (as suggested by the discussion of Section~\ref{sec: main intuition}).
+In this single-asset special case, the price impact is the slope $\lambda$ of the market maker's inverse supply curve $P(Q) = v_0 + \lambda Q$, as specified by Equations~\eqref{eqn: static Kyle solution pre} and \eqref{eqn: static Kyle solution}.
+Price impact is proportional to the (noise-adjusted) signal variation $\frac{\sigma_v}{\sigma_{\varepsilon}}$.
+Higher signal variation leads to greater informed demand variation across signals, making order flow more informative and resulting in a higher price impact.
+In other words, price impact is determined by the insider's \emph{information intensity}.
+As suggested in Section~\ref{sec: main intuition}, this intuition generalizes across AD markets.